CephalofairGames/frosthaven-faq/index.md

 **Shadow Step (1, top) - Can I open a door with this movement?
 What happens if opening the door causes something that makes it so I no longer have a shadow for my destination hex?** Yes, you can open a door with this action, assuming you have a hex with a shadow to end your move in.
 If something happens after opening the door which makes it impossible for you to end your move in a shadow, your move ability immediately ends.

 **Shadow Step (1, top) - Can I choose a path that I know will make it impossible to end in a shadow?
-Say, into an Immobilize trap?** No. You must perform this action "in good faith" with a path that will end your movement in a shadow, given eveerything you know about the current scenario state.
+Say, into an Immobilize trap?** No. You must perform this action "in good faith" with a path that will end your movement in a shadow, given everything you know about the current scenario state.

 ![divider-narrow](/assets/images/divider2.png)